 The review ecosystem is booming and businesses need to pay attention.
 92% of customers consult review sites before making purchase decisions.
-To make these customers choose your business over your competitors, you need to manage your appearance on these platforms.
+To make these customers choose your business over your competitors, you need to manage your online reputation on these platforms.

 Though every review platform is important, businesses need to pay particularly close attention to the big players in the space where lots of reviewers are going.
 Today, the two dominant platforms in the review ecosystem are Google and Facebook.